migueravila/Bento/README.md

 ## 🎨 Customization

-Almost all customization can be managed in the `config.js` file:
+All customization can be managed in the `config.js` file:

 ### 👋 General: Name, Image Background and Greetings